hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_launching_a_rocket_into_space_with_a2a9c459-3f6a-4d2a-9547-1a24a11a0378-0_1.content.md

 # Space Décor

 Bring the excitement of space exploration into your home or office with our stunning space-themed décor.
 Our featured background showcases a team of Ainautes launching a rocket into space, with the Earth visible in the background.
-This captivating image is just one of many options that we offer to help you create a space that's out of this world.
+This Cap<wbr>ti<wbr>va<wbr>ting image is just one of many options that we offer to help you create a space that's out of this world.

 ## Features

 -   High-quality resolution for a crisp and clear image
 -   Easy to install and remove without damaging your walls
 -   Durable material that can withstand wear and tear
 -   Perfect for any room in your home or office

 ## User Stories